Hinkley Point C nuclear power station: Criticism and organised opposition

 On 23 June 2017, the National Audit Office published a report on Hinkley Point C. The conclusions were summarised as follows: "The Department has committed electricity consumers and taxpayers to a high cost and risky deal in a changing energy marketplace.
 Time will tell whether the deal represents value for money, but we cannot say the Department has maximised the chances that it will be."

 On 25 March 2018, The Guardian reported that: "The UK nuclear regulator has raised concerns with EDF Energy over management failings that it warns could affect safety at the Hinkley Point C power station if left unaddressed"; the original ONR report stated "some arrangements are below standard and ONR is seeking improvements against a number of Regulatory Issues that have been raised under Licence Condition 17 (Management Systems)".

 Concerns have also been raised about one investor, state-owned China General Nuclear Power Group, which has been blacklisted by the United States Department of Commerce for attempting to acquire advanced US nuclear technology and material for diversion to military use.
 As of July 2021, over 100 Chinese engineers were working on Hinkley Point C, utilising their experience of building the first two operating EPR reactors, about 50 of whom were working on site.

 Hinkley Point C was an issue in campaigning for the 2017 French presidential election, the first round of which was held in April 2017.
 Marine Le Pen's National Front was "fundamentally against" the project that "would divert resources from state-controlled EDF" while Emmanuel Macron was in support in the belief that it "could reinvigorate the fortunes of EDF".

 In 2021 the Welsh Government's expert panel Hinkley Point C Stakeholder Reference Group investigated the potential effect of cooling water pumping on fish populations.
 The results of the CEFAS study TR456 Ed 2, which stated that their "analyses shows that HPC without an AFD fitted would have no adverse effect on site integrity for any of the designated sites", were contrasted with Dr Peter Henderson's calculation "that the estimated annual capture rate (impingement) of the system will be 182 million fish, and it is likely that many of these will not survive.
+The AFD (acoustic fish deterrent) commonly known by the name "fish disco" came under further scrutiny in the press.
+Although making up a fraction of the overall expense associated with measures implemented to protect fish, it was criticised for its excessive costs and contributing to delays in the plant's construction.